Rishabh-git10/Medical-Reasoning-Finetuning/README.md

-# Fine-tuning BERT for Medical Reasoning
+# Fine-tuning GPT-2 for Medical Reasoning

-This repository contains the implementation of a fine-tuned BERT-based model on the [Hugging Face Medical-O1 Reasoning Dataset](https://huggingface.co/datasets/FreedomIntelligence/medical-o1-reasoning-SFT).
+This repository contains the implementation of a fine-tuned GPT-based model on the [Hugging Face Medical-O1 Reasoning Dataset](https://huggingface.co/datasets/FreedomIntelligence/medical-o1-reasoning-SFT).
 The model is designed to perform structured medical reasoning and generate contextually relevant responses to medical queries.

 ## Overview

 Medical reasoning is a critical task in clinical decision-making, and this project aims to simulate this process using a fine-tuned transformer-based language model.
 The model handles structured inputs comprising questions, reasoning steps, and responses, enabling it to provide accurate and insightful answers.

 Key features:
-- Fine-tuning a `bert-base-cased` model for medical reasoning tasks.
+- Fine-tuning a `gpt2` model for medical reasoning tasks.
 - Preprocessing and formatting data for causal language modeling.
 - Training pipeline using Hugging Face Transformers and PyTorch.
 - Evaluation and inference for real-world medical queries.